wooyoungkim24/DiscordClone/README.md

 * Speak with other users in real time through direct message
 * Invite other users who are friends to servers that you yourself are part of
 * Add other users to be friends

+  ## If getting an error in the browser console concerning getUserMedia, make sure that your browser is allowing you to use a microphone